 Student medical records are available only to the professional staff of SHS and are considered confidential and privilege.
 Records may only be released with written permission by the student.
 Records are retained for eleven years after the student leaves the university and subsequently are destroyed.

 Bronco Wellness

-Health education and promotion services are provided through the Bronco Wellness (B-Well) program.
+Health promotion and health education services are provided through the Bronco Wellness (B-Well) program.
 B-Well is designed to: